samuelgoto/proposal-optional-types/FAQ.md

 * **Type-checker**: a development-time tool that performs type checking comforming to a specification (e.g. preprocessors, IDEs, code editors, browser developer tools/mode/debuggers, etc).
 * **Interpreter**: a development-time and production-time tool that interprets Javascript and, besides erasing types, remains otherwise unchanged to be comformant with the standard.
 * **In-browser type checker**: a hypothetical type-checker added to existing in-browser developer tools (e.g. [safari's type profiler](https://webkit.org/blog/3846/type-profiling-and-code-coverage-profiling-for-javascript/)).
+* **MVP**: the minimum-viable-product, also known as [maximally-minimal](http://wirfs-brock.com/allen/files/papers/standpats-asianplop2016.pdf).

 # Where is this at?

-This is, by far, what you’d call “drafty”, “strawman” or Stage 0 :)
+This is, by far, what you’d call "drafty", "strawman" or Stage 0 :)

 We still have more questions than answers, but we think the direction is right.

 We have a general intuition that this is a highly desirable feature, by the levels of adoption and maturity of existing type systems (some in place for over 10 years).

-We also think we have collected solid data points (in the industry with interpreters and transpilers and in academia) to encourage us to look at Optional Type Systems (as opposed to [Sound Gradual Types](#sound-gradual-typing)).
+We also think we have collected solid data points (in the industry with interpreters and transpilers and in academia) to encourage us to look at Optional Type Systems (as opposed to [sound gradual types](#sound-gradual-typing)).

 We find more commonalities than disparities in existing production-ready type systems for JavaScript (typescript, flow and closure), but we acknowledge that there are disparities and that the devil is in the details.